INTRODUCTION

 Background

-Jesus spent the last week of his life in Jerusalem teaching in the temple area and staying during the night at the Mount of Olives.
+Jesus spent the last week of his life in Jerusalem teaching in the temple area and staying at the Mount of Olives during the night.
 Early each morning, people used to come to the temple area to listen to him (Lk 21:37-38).
-Though the chief priests and the scribes attempted to arrest Jesus, they could not do so because of the surrounding admirers.
-The Jewish leaders bribed Judas Iscariot to help them arrest Jesus when he was free from the crowd (Lk 22:1-6).
-Prompted by Satan, Judas agreed to that deal.
+Though the chief priests and the Scribes attempted to arrest Jesus, they could not do so because of the numbers of admirers around.
+The Jewish leaders bribed Judas Iscariot to help them arrest Jesus when he was free of crowds (Lk 22:1-6).
+Prompted by Satan, Judas agreed to the deal they struck with him.
 In the meantime, Jesus prepared for this last Passover celebration with his apostles.

 The Preparation for the Passover